Eiernockerl

-Eiernockerl (German for "egg dumplings") is a simple and popular Austrian dish of the Viennese cuisine.
+Eiernockerl (German, egg dumplings) is a simple, yet popular, Austrian dish of the Viennese cuisine.

 Origin

 Dumplings are popular in all regions of Austria.
 They are also found in sweets such as the Salzburger Nockerl, which, according to legend, was a specialty of Salome Alt, mistress of the Prince-Archbishopric of Salzburg, and the reason he was enamored of her.

 Ingredients and variants

 The typical ingredients for Eiernockerl are flour, eggs, milk, butter, and then salt, pepper, ground nutmeg, and for decoration chives.
 Eiernockerl is usually served with a side dish of green salad.

 It is also made to use up leftover Nockerl.

 Some of the Austrian dumplings' main variants are: Krautspatzen, with sauerkraut roasted in butter; Apfelspatzen, with apples; and Erdäpfelspatzen, with peeled potatoes.

-Alleged tie to Hitler
+Hitler association

 In 1997, Wolfgang Fröhlich, Holocaust denier and former district council member for the Freedom Party, alleged that Adolf Hitler's favorite food was Eiernockerl.
 Some restaurants in Austria started advertising the dish as a "daily special" for the 20th of April, which is Hitler's date of birth.
-Accordingly, many neofascists have taken to celebrate Hitler's birthday by eating Eiernockerl while they promote the ostensibly strictly culinary event on social media.
+Accordingly, many neofascists have taken to celebrate Hitler's birthday by eating Eiernockerl while they promote the event on social media as strictly culinary.

+Hitler was actually fond of Leberknödel (liver dumplings).
+Austrian historian Roman Sandgruber, in his biography of Hitler's father Alois, notes that the traditional foods of Braunau am Inn were mostly meatless, with Kaiserschmarrn, Eiernockerl, and Rohrnudeln all being popular, giving young Adolf a taste for cabbage, dumplings, and pastries.
+Johannes J. Eibl's 1965 book Ewige Wahrheit ("Eternal Truth") features an interview with a cook who'd worked at the Bürgerbräukeller beer hall in Munich, in which she describes Eiernockerl as Hitler's "favourite dish."

+An account of Hitler's tour of Vienna after the Anschluss relates that he dined on Eiernockerl and green salad.

-The allegation about the dish has not been historically confirmed, though Hitler was fond of Leberknödel (liver dumplings), and Eiernockerl is normally served in Austrian restaurants every day of the year.
+Eiernockerl is normally served in Austrian restaurants every day of the year.